Local Programs

 State Website | Local Chapter Website | Facebook

-If you wish to receive information on upcoming training classes, volunteer opportunities, or would like general information about the Suffolk Master Gardener Program, please feel free to contact our Master Gardener Coordinator, Mrs Wanda Gerard at 757-514-4335.
+If you wish to receive information on upcoming training classes, volunteer opportunities, or would like general information about the Suffolk Master Gardener Program, please feel free to contact our Extension Master Gardener Office at 757-514-4335 or suffolkmg@gmail.com.

 Healthy families are the cornerstone of healthy communities.
 Family and Consumer Sciences puts research-based information to work in people’s lives, helping families find answers for living well, raising youth, eating right, and spending smart.